aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/interfaces/mass_spring_int_3.rst

 LoggerService
 =============

-The MARTe2 :vcisdoxygencl:`LoggerService` (see also :ref:`MARTeLogging`) enables to decouple (real-time safe) and propagate the logging messages to different consumers.
+The MARTe2 :vcisdoxygencl:`LoggerService` (see also :ref:`MARTeLogging`) enables real-time safe logging by decoupling the generation of log messages from their consumption and propagation to different outputs.

-Examples of LoggerService consumers include the :vcisdoxygencl:`ConsoleLogger` (which prints the log messages on the console), the :vcisdoxygencl:`UDPLogger` (which sends the log messages over UDP) and the :vcisdoxygenmccl:`SysLogger` (which sends the log messages to the machine ``syslog``).
+Typical LoggerService consumers include:

+- :vcisdoxygencl:`ConsoleLogger`: prints log messages to the console.
+- :vcisdoxygencl:`UDPLogger`: sends log messages over UDP.
+- :vcisdoxygenmccl:`SysLogger`: forwards log messages to the system ``syslog``.

-All the :vcisdoxygencl:`LoggerConsumerI` accept a ``Format`` string which specifies what log properties are to be included in the log message.
+All :vcisdoxygencl:`LoggerConsumerI` implementations accept a ``Format`` string, which defines which log properties are included in each message.

-In this example two LoggerConsumers are used: the ``ConsoleLogger`` and the ``UDPLogger``.
-In order to avoid mixing messages from different applications the destination  ``UDP`` port number needs to be unique.
-In order to avoid clashes,  the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-55.cfg`` will be automatically updated from a ``Makefile.cfg``.
+In this example, two LoggerConsumers are configured: ``ConsoleLogger`` and ``UDPLogger``.
+To avoid mixing messages from different applications, the destination ``UDP`` port must be unique.
+This port is automatically assigned in the configuration file ``../Configurations/MassSpring/RTApp-MassSpring-55.cfg`` via ``Makefile.cfg``.

 .. literalinclude:: /_static/tutorial/Configurations/MassSpring/RTApp-MassSpring-55.cfg
     :language: c++
     :lines: 4-19
     :caption: LoggerService configuration.
-Note that destination UDP port will be automatically updated by the ``Makefile.cfg``.
+The UDP destination port is automatically assigned.
     :linenos:
     :emphasize-lines: 6, 8, 13

-The tools to handle the reception of the log messages are outside the scope of this tutorial, but a simple example of how to receive the log messages using the `marte2-log <https://vcis-gitlab.f4e.europa.eu/common/marte2-logview>`__ application is shown below.
+Tools for receiving and visualising log messages are outside the scope of this tutorial.
+However, an example using the `marte2-log <https://vcis-gitlab.f4e.europa.eu/common/marte2-logview>`__ application is provided below.

 Running the application
 -----------------------

-Start the first application with:
+Start the application:

 .. code-block:: bash

     make -C ../Configurations/MassSpring/ -f Makefile.cfg
     ./MARTeApp.sh -f ../Configurations/MassSpring/RTApp-MassSpring-55_Gen.cfg -l RealTimeLoader -m StateMachine::START

-Once the application is running, inspect the ``screen`` output and verify that the application is running without any issues.
-The log should show entries similar to the following:
+Verify that the application is running correctly.
+The log output should look similar to:

 .. code-block:: console